Football Official

 Onside kick.
 Goes 15 yards in the air.
 Kicking team catches the ball in the air.
 Who ball is it ?
 Oklahoma High school

-Asked by Checotahbill about 8 years ago
+Asked by Checotahbill over 8 years ago

 If there was no receiver in the area who could catch it, it belongs to the kicking team.